-Head position in the golf stance directly influences the shape of the swing.
+Head and eye position in the golf stance directly influences the shape of the swing.
 The position of the head at address determines the angle of the spine – the angle of the spine determines the shoulder plane.

 The head must be slightly tilted to the right to encourage the spine to be inclined away from the target because the right hand is lower than the left when the golfer grips the club.